gardenlinux/gardenlinux/docs/architecture/decisions/0006-in-place-self-contained-test-execution.md

 - **Maintainability:** The framework is easier to reason about and maintain, as tests run in a predictable, local context.
 - **Reporting:** Output can be collected via stdout/stderr, persisted as JUnit XML, or exported in other formats.
 - **Migration:** Enables incremental migration; old and new frameworks can coexist during transition.

+## Alternatives Considered

+We evaluated packaging the test suite as an [OCI container](https://opencontainers.org) and leveraging [systemd system extensions](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) for deployment.

+These approaches were not adopted due to the following limitations:
+- **Software Availability:** Container runtimes and systemd are not present in all target environments.
+- **Permission Requirements:** Both methods require elevated privileges, which may not be feasible or desirable in production or restricted systems.